jonahkula/to-do-list/README.md

-TO DO LIST - Jonah Kulakofsky\
+TO DO LIST

-Created on December 30, 2019
+Created on December 30, 2019 by Jonah Kulakofsky

 Implements a doubly linked list to maintain a to do list.\
 You can either start from scratch or read in a text file.\